Skip to content

 Share this blog to

-Originally created in the United States in February 1926, and celebrated each October in the United Kingdom, Black History Month is an exciting time to promote and celebrate Black heritage and culture with your students, whilst also raising awareness and fostering an understanding of Black history in your school.
+Originally launched in the United States in February 1926, and celebrated in the UK every October, Black History Month is an exciting time to promote and celebrate black heritage and culture with your students, while raising awareness and understanding of black history in your school.

-As you celebrate Black History Month with your students this year, don’t forget that you can access a range of inspiring resources on Digital Theatre+ to support your teaching!
-From award-winning productions featuring international theatre companies to interviews with Black performers and practitioners, discover a diverse range of voices and perspectives to help your students explore the history, culture and achievements of Black artists.
+If you're looking for educational resources for Black History Month, Digital Theatre+ has a range of inspiring and engaging resources to support your teaching!
+From award-winning productions featuring international theatre companies to interviews with black artists and practitioners, discover a diverse range of voices and perspectives to help your students explore the history, culture and achievements of black artists.

 PRODUCTIONS